Tórshavn: 1800–present

 On 30 March 1808, during the Anglo-Danish Gunboat War, the Cruizer-class brig-sloop HMS Clio entered Tórshavn and briefly captured the fort at Skansin.
 The fort surrendered without firing a shot as the landing party approached.
 The Clio's men spiked the fort's eight 18-pounder guns and took all the smaller guns and weapons before leaving.
-Shortly after 6 May a German privateer who had assumed the name "Baron von Hompesch" plundered the defenceless city and seized the property of the Danish Crown Monopoly.
+Shortly after 6 May, a German privateer who had assumed the name "Baron von Hompesch" plundered the defenceless city and seized the property of the Danish Crown Monopoly.
 The Admiralty Prize Court, however, refused to condemn it as a lawful prize.

 In 1856, free trade came to the Faroe Islands.
 By opening the islands to the world, it transformed the economy, with Tórshavn at its centre.

 In 1866, Tórshavn's town council was founded.
 The town has been the capital of the Faroe Islands ever since.
 Later, in 1909, Tórshavn became a market town with the same municipal charter as Danish market towns.
 In 1913, the Danish Folketing granted DKK 810,000 to construction of a harbour in Tórshavn.
-Local waves are 3 m, the waters are icefree and have a tidal variation of 0.3 m, and storms from the west are mitigated by the gentle eastwards slope of the mountains.
+Local waves are 3 m, the waters are ice free and have a tidal variation of 0.3 m, and storms from the west are mitigated by the gentle eastwards slope of the mountains.
 Other harbours were also benefitted with an 80% grant to a total build cost of DKK 1.6 million.
 In 1927, Tórshavn had a modern harbour built.
 This made it possible for larger ships to berth.

 During the British occupation of the Faroe Islands in World War II, Skansin was used as the headquarters of the Royal Navy Command, and two 5.5-inch guns used aboard HMS Furious before World War II were deployed.

 In 1974, the neighbouring villages Hoyvík and Hvítanes were made part of the town area.
 Later, even more municipalities joined the Tórshavn municipality.
 In 1978 Kaldbak, in 1997 Argir, in 2001 Kollafjørður, and finally in 2005, Kirkjubøur, Hestur, and Nólsoy.